Holy Himalaya Eco Trek

 4.5 hours

-Today's journey to Chhule unveils a vast valley, with the trail stretching out flat beneath towering mountain walls.
-En route, we encounter stone-fenced pastures, grazing lands, and sacred symbols like mani walls and chortens.
-Approaching Chhule, the highest year-round occupied village in Tsum Valley, we witness architecture echoing ancient Tibetan Buddhist styles.
-The Milarepa Piren Phu cave, with its secluded retreat, exudes an aura of mystical reverence.
-Above the village, a majestic waterfall, Chhuyang Chhemo, cascades dramatically from great heights to the valley floor below.
-Our campsite rests on the lush grassy banks of the upper Shiar Khola, just upstream of Chhule.
+Today's hike to Chhule reveals a wide valley, with the trail running on flat terrain under towering mountain walls.
+Along the way, we pass through stone-fenced pastures and grazing areas, along with sacred symbols such as mani walls and chortens.
+Approaching Chhule, the highest permanently inhabited village in Tsum Valley, we see buildings reflecting ancient Tibetan Buddhist architectural styles.
+The Milarepa Piren Phu cave has a retreat in a secluded area and gives off an aura of mystic sanctity.
+Above the village, a truly magnificent waterfall Chhuyang Chhemo cascades down with great force from high up to the valley floor, whereas our campsite on the grassy banks of upper Shiar Khola on the upstream of Chhule.

 12